 In addition to the festivals, you can also expect a number of holidays throughout the spring.
 In Bavaria, many of these holidays are religious.
 Among those holidays is a federal holiday known as the first of May.
 In other parts of Germany, it’s largely recognized as International Worker’s Day.
 But in Bavaria, the festivities include, among other things, the raising of the blue-and-white swirled Maypoles.

-During the cold months of winter, Munich turns off many of the city’s nearly 700 water fountains and boards up some works of art and sculptures that sit in the open-air in parks and squares.
+During the cold months of winter and after the quiet autumn, Munich turns off many of the city’s nearly 700 water fountains and boards up some works of art and sculptures that sit in the open-air in parks and squares.
 You can expect the Brunnensaison, or fountain season, to begin around Gründonnerstag, or Maundy Thursday, in mid-April.